Niebla effusa

 Spjut 10261, Mar 1988

-Moreover, Niebla effusa dominates the terricolous lichen community, constituting much of the ground cover in a transitional coastal chaparral scrub on mesas between Colonet and Punta Baja.
+Niebla effusa is a dominant lichen of terricolous lichen communities, constituting much of the ground cover in a transitional coastal chaparral scrub on mesas between Colonet and Punta Baja.
 Associated terricolous species include N. arenaria, N. josecuervoi, N. juncosa var. spinulifera, N. palmeri, and N. pulchribarbara.
 The latter two are relatively rare, and distinguished by their secondary metabolites, sekikaic acid, and protocetraric acid, respectively, in contrast to salazinic acid in N. effusa.
 In this region, Niebla species seem to grow more on soil than rock because of the strong coastal wind as evident by the wind-swept appearance of the vascular flora.
-Young thalli of Niebla effusa can be seen initiating on bare ground between rocks, in contrast to related species arising from small stones in the same environment.
 The terricolous lichen community is in further contrast to the rock dwellers of the California chaparral and to the boulder and pebble Niebla communities further south, and to the sporadic occurrences of sand Niebla species found along bays, near beaches and on mesas.

-Niebla effusa is not a tumble (“vagrant”) lichen, one that moves about as result of being taken up by the wind, as implied by Bowler and Marsh (2004), in contrast to N. arenaria and N. limicola that often occur near beach areas where they may be blown about.
+Niebla effusa is not a tumble (“vagrant”) lichen—one that moves about as result of being taken up by the wind—as implied by Bowler and Marsh (2004), in contrast to N. arenaria and N. limicola that often grow loosely on sand near beaches where there is less vegetation and where they can be more easily dislodged by wind.
 Occasional saxicolous variants of N. effusa are recognized to arise from a holdfast, or develop on rock as shown above; however, they may later spread beyond the rock (also evident in the same photo); these seem to occur more in the southern part of the range in Baja California.